(for Practicing and Prospective Teachers)

 nonprofit organization looking to to improve the quality and outcome of mathematics,

 science, and technology education.

-Mathematics placement at Western Illinois University for incoming students - More information about the ACT COMPASS placement exam and a few sample items.
+Mathematics placement at Western Illinois University for incoming students - More information about the ALEKS Placement Test.
 High school students are strongly encouraged to take a mathematics course their senior year.
-Students not taking a mathematics course their senior year usually place into remedial courses in college.

 Why it is important for W.I.U. to make a commitment to the preparation of teachers - three documents

 So, Just Who Uses Math Page - Career Information Links

 Mathematical Education of Teachers (MET Report) - The Conference

 Board of the Mathematical Sciences (CBMS) is an umbrella organization consisting